The main difference between colon and rectal cancer is whether cancer polyps first form in the colon or the rectum.

 If results from the biopsy indicate that cancer is present, additional tests or screenings may be performed:

-- A gene test may be done to help identify the exact type of cancer, because that could determine the best treatment.
+- A gene test may be done to help identify the exact type of cancer, because that could help guide treatment decisions.

 - A computed tomography (CT) scan of the tissue near the colon can help your doctor see if the cancer has spread.